MILITARY VOTING HOW-TO

 WHY WE FIGHT

-When a citizen leaves leaves home and family to risk all fighting for our freedoms, they shouldn’t have to worry about whether their vote will be counted.
+When a citizen leaves home and family to risk all fighting for our freedoms, they shouldn’t have to worry about whether their vote will be counted.
 The shocking reality is that our service members abroad face obstacles that hinder their basic right to vote.
 From difficulty getting absentee ballots, to processes that bring into question whether their vote will even be counted, our military personnel struggle to do what we at home take for granted.

 “Nowhere is the right to vote more sacred than when it resides in the hands of America’s warfighters.
 It is the responsibility of all citizens and government officials to ensure every military ballot is sent and received and each military vote properly counted.
 As the men and women of the U.S. military protect us here and abroad, we must protect their voices in the political process.”